AUSTRALIAN GOOD FOOD GUIDE - Home of the Chef Hat Awards

 Most ‘eyebrow-raising’ menu item?

-Nothing out there, but for some reason people seem to have an issue with the fact that I cut up my Mooloolaba King prawns into bite size pieces as opposed to serving them whole tail on for my take on the prawn Caesar salad.
-It’s more work for us, but I feel it’s a better eating experience.
+Nothing really out there but for some reason people seem to have an issue with the fact that I cut up my Mooloolaba King prawns into bite size pieces as opposed to serving them whole tail on for my take on the prawn Caesar salad.
+Its more work for us but I feel it’s a better eating experience.

 Signature dish: